Cytoreductive Surgery and Hyperthermic Intraperitoneal Chemotherapy (CRS/HIPEC)

 Medically reviewed by Dr. Sean Dineen, Gastrointestinal Oncology Program

 If you’d like to learn more about hyperthermic intraperitoneal chemotherapy, you are encouraged to talk with a member of the Gastrointestinal Oncology Program at Moffitt Cancer Center.
 To request an appointment, call 1-888-663-3488 or complete our new patient registration form online.
-We’ve made it our goal to connect each new patient to a cancer expert within a day, so you can look forward to receiving a prompt response to your inquiry.
+We’ve made it our goal to connect each new patient to a cancer expert as quickly as possible, so you can look forward to receiving a prompt response to your inquiry.